madsamuel/wvd/dsc/install certificate/README.md

 This DSC installs a certificate in Trusted people.
 This is intended to be used in MSIX app attach when a non-CA certificate has been used to sign the MSIX application.
 To learn more about MSIX app attach follow this [doc](https://docs.microsoft.com/en-us/azure/virtual-desktop/app-attach-azure-portal).
 This [doc](https://docs.microsoft.com/en-us/azure/virtual-desktop/app-attach#install-certificates) covers the manual process for installing the certificate.

-This template has 2 parameters:
+This template has 1 parameter:
-- TO DO
-- path to storage account (in your subscription) containing the certificate certificate
+- URI path to storage account (in your subscription) containing the certificate certificate

 Defaults:
 - TO DO